johnhyde/island/09 beach detective 2.md

 The beach detective's heart leapt.
 "Good morning," he said back.

 The man walked the short distance away from the wall to stand next to the beach detective, joining him in freestanding.
-The man had a vivacious energy, thick black glasses, and oddly protrudinous nose, and a big black mustache that differed significantly in color from his beard.
+The man had a vivacious energy, thick black glasses, and oddly protrudinous nose, and a big black mustache that differed significantly in color from his beard.[@ 🥸 ~J]

 "Enjoying the sunshine?" the man asked.